labd/go-commercelayer-sdk/api/docs/CheckoutComGatewayDataRelationshipsCheckoutComPayments.md

 ### GetData

-`func (o *CheckoutComGatewayDataRelationshipsCheckoutComPayments) GetData() POSTCheckoutComGatewaysRequestDataRelationshipsCheckoutComPaymentsData`
+`func (o *CheckoutComGatewayDataRelationshipsCheckoutComPayments) GetData() CheckoutComGatewayDataRelationshipsCheckoutComPaymentsData`

 GetData returns the Data field if non-nil, zero value otherwise.

 ### GetDataOk

-`func (o *CheckoutComGatewayDataRelationshipsCheckoutComPayments) GetDataOk() (*POSTCheckoutComGatewaysRequestDataRelationshipsCheckoutComPaymentsData, bool)`
+`func (o *CheckoutComGatewayDataRelationshipsCheckoutComPayments) GetDataOk() (*CheckoutComGatewayDataRelationshipsCheckoutComPaymentsData, bool)`

 GetDataOk returns a tuple with the Data field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetData

-`func (o *CheckoutComGatewayDataRelationshipsCheckoutComPayments) SetData(v POSTCheckoutComGatewaysRequestDataRelationshipsCheckoutComPaymentsData)`
+`func (o *CheckoutComGatewayDataRelationshipsCheckoutComPayments) SetData(v CheckoutComGatewayDataRelationshipsCheckoutComPaymentsData)`

 SetData sets Data field to given value.